 Your College.
 Your Way.

 Earn your associate in art degree in one year!
-Be one of the first 24 to join the cohort and move through your courses in one year.
 Choose to take classes in person, online, or hybrid; it’s up to you!
+Enroll each year in the spring or fall.

-- Maximum tuition for the entire degree of $1500* per student.
-Students must complete FAFSA and apply all available financial aid first.
+- Students must complete FAFSA and apply all available financial aid first.

 - Blended delivery, online and seated